department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### Can I request a Board Appeal?

-You can request a Board Appeal after an initial claim, Supplemental Claim or Higher-Level Review decision.
+You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
 You can't request 2 Board Appeals in a row.

 <!-- Todo: Implement updated number component -->
 <div class="card information">